https://www.deakin.edu.au/__data/assets/image/0008/2385656/6316_950x475_journalism_students.jpg

 A postgraduate qualification can be undertaken by students who have already completed an undergraduate degree or possess significant, demonstrable work experience.
 Postgraduate courses include graduate certificates, graduate diplomas, masters and PhDs, as well as specialist programs for industry professionals.

-As a graduate, you’ll be equipped with the skills and knowledge to work effectively in contemporary digital newsrooms.
-If you have a way with words and getting to the heart of a matter, a career in journalism could lead nearly anywhere.
+A Deakin journalism course will give you the skills and knowledge to work effectively in contemporary digital newsrooms.
+If you have a way with words and getting to the heart of the matter, a career in journalism can lead you nearly anywhere.
 Some specialities include:

 • broadcast journalist